ThinkPad: Z series (2022–present)

-GaN charger with a USB-C output.

-They are mostly sold with the "thinkplus" branding in Asia (notably south-east Asia) and are popular there.

 Historical models

+ThinkPad 130

+IBM's ThinkPad 130 was a low-cost laptop computer released in 1996, made for IBM by Acer.
+It was an extremely short lived model of the otherwise unheard of 100-Series, which was simply a re-badged low cost, high volume, multimedia iSeries machine.

 ThinkPad 235

 The Japan-only ThinkPad 235 (or Type 2607) was the progeny of the IBM/Ricoh RIOS project.
 Also known as Clavius or Chandra2, it contains unusual features like the presence of three PCMCIA slots and the use of dual camcorder batteries as a source of power.
 Features an Intel Pentium MMX 233 MHz CPU, support for up to 160 MB of EDO memory, and a built-in 2.5 in hard drive with UDMA support.
 Hitachi marketed Chandra2 as the Prius Note 210.

 ThinkPad 240

 The ultraportable ThinkPad 240 (X, Z) started with an Intel Celeron processor and went up to the 600 MHz Intel Pentium III.
 In models using the Intel 440BX chipset, the RAM was expandable to 320 MB max with a BIOS update.
 Models had a 10.4 in screen and an 18 mm key pitch (a standard key pitch is 19 mm).
 They were also one of the first ThinkPad series to contain a built-in Mini PCI card slot (form factor 3b).
 The 240s have no optical disc drives and an external floppy drive.
 An optional extended battery sticks out the bottom like a bar and props up the back of the laptop.
 Weighing in at 2.9 lb, these were the smallest and lightest ThinkPads ever made.